ShiroYaksha90/NewToDoList/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🔭 Future Features <a name="future-features"></a>

-- Add task
-- Remove task
+- Clear completed tasks
-- edit task
+- Intractive list

 ## 🤝 Contributing <a name="contributing"></a>